 Creating a Database

-Importing an existing SQLite database
+Uploading an existing SQLite Database

 To import a database from the UI, navigate to the Databases tab and click the “Upload Database” button.
 Dashbord Upload Database